Which PlayStation 4 should I buy?

 The biggest functional difference between the original PS4 and the new slimmer PS4 is power consumption.
 Sony claims the new PS4 has a max power draw of 165 watts, which sounds impressive next to the original 250w max of the first PS4 until you see most benchmarks.
 The original PlayStation 4 had an average power draw of 150w during its heaviest gameplay sessions, and never pushed anywhere near that 250w max.
 It is slightly smaller though, so there's that.

 As you can see, Sony is using the same CPU and a GPU that's a little more than twice the performance in the new PlayStation 4 Pro.
 There's also an updated version of the HDMI standard in the PS4 Pro, but there's no immediate difference in performance out of the box for video output.
+Games that struggled in the past to maintain 60fps on a standard PlayStation 4 will be able to offer a more consistent experience with the PlayStation 4 Pro, but it's unlikely most will notice that small improvement.
 PlayStation 4 Pro exists to offer 4K video streaming and enhanced graphics on supported titles.
-Game developers will have the option to offer higher quality graphics to PlayStation 4 Pro gamers, but it's not yet clear how many will take advantage of this or how significant those differences will be.
+Game developers will have the option to offer higher quality graphics to PlayStation 4 Pro gamers, which will be clearly labeled with PS4 Pro Enhanced on the box.
+While the list of games that support this new enhanced mode is increasing every week currently there aren't many available.

 Bundles and sales

 The default pricing for these consoles can and frequently are augmented by sales and bundles.
 Each of the PlayStation 4 consoles comes with a single game, usually marked with a giant photo on the packaging, so you have everything you need to get started.
 Many retailers have already placed the original PlayStation 4 on sale, so it's just under the $299 slim PlayStation 4 in order to help get rid of the older stock.
-The $399 PlayStation 4 Pro will of course also come with a game.
+The standard $399 PlayStation 4 Pro does not currently ship with a game, but does offer some free trials of popular titles.

 Many retailers like to create their own bundles as we get closer to the holiday season, combining extra gamepads or recently discounted games to the package to help you feel like you're buying everything you need.
 A big part of this year's offering will no doubt include PlayStation VR.
 There are plenty of people who already own a PlayStation 4, but if you're looking to go all in for the first time and get everything you need, expect those same retail stores to have everything you need to get going.